Polybutylene Pipes: Problems, Replacement Cost & What You Need to Know

 Do I have to replace polybutylene pipes if they aren't leaking?

-Can I still get homeowners insurance with polybutylene pipes?
+Can I still get homeowners insurance with polybutylene pipes in 2026?

 Yes, but with significant caveats.
-Some insurers will cover homes with PB pipes, but may apply deductibles as high as 10% of the home's value for water damage claims, exclude water damage from polybutylene failures entirely, or deny new policies in states with strict requirements like Florida.
+Many standard carriers will decline coverage outright, while others apply higher deductibles or premiums, exclude water damage from polybutylene failures, or deny new policies in states like Florida.
+Working with an independent agent who can access surplus lines markets is often the most realistic path.
 After replacement, standard coverage from most insurers becomes available again.

 What is the best material to replace polybutylene pipes with?